xin81/gshellmap/README.md

 Elevation API <https://developers.google.com/maps/documentation/elevation>
 Geocoding API <https://developers.google.com/maps/documentation/geocoding>

-Please, read doc/installation/ReadMe.html to learn more about the use of this application
+Please, read doc/installation/ReadMe.html to learn more about the use of this application.
+If you want to try out this application right now without the need to understand it thoroughly, type in:

+- sh help.sh help
+- sh gshellmap.sh
+- sh gshellmetry.sh
+- sh gphonebook.sh

 ## Code Example
 shell.distance.GMapShell
+Executes basic GoogleMap functions like calculating the distance between two places.

 	// KEY = your own API-Key from Google
 	// origin_place = start address